Orbs (ORBS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Orbs Historical Price

-According to the latest data gathered on Orbs live price page, the current price of Orbs is 0.02116749USD.
-The circulating supply of Orbs(ORBS) is 4.58B ORBS , giving it a market capitalization of $97.01M.
+According to the latest data gathered on Orbs live price page, the current price of Orbs is 0.02061773USD.
+The circulating supply of Orbs(ORBS) is 4.63B ORBS , giving it a market capitalization of $95.55M.

 The Orbs Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ORBS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.